phanhongan/ml-systems-evaluation/tests/README.md

 # Testing Guide for ML Systems Evaluation Framework

-This directory contains comprehensive tests for the ML Systems Evaluation Framework, designed to ensure reliability and safety for Industrial AI systems.
+This directory contains tests for the ML Systems Evaluation Framework, designed to ensure reliability and safety for Industrial AI systems.

 ## Test Structure